The Other Woman (2014 film): Plot

-Carly Whitten (Cameron Diaz), a New York attorney, is dating handsome and charismatic businessman Mark King (Nikolaj Coster-Waldau), with whom she has been having sex for two months.
-Carly plans to introduce Mark to her father Frank (Don Johnson) over dinner, only for Mark to cancel on them and go out of town because of a "flood" at his Connecticut home.
+Carly Whitten, a Manhattan attorney, has been dating handsome and charismatic businessman Mark King for two months.
+Carly plans to introduce Mark to her father Frank over dinner, but Mark cancels on them because of a "flood" at his Connecticut home.
 Encouraged by Frank, Carly dresses up in a sexy plumber's outfit and heads to Mark's house to seduce him.
-However, she is horrified to be met at the door by Mark's wife Kate (Leslie Mann), whom she had assumed to be Mark's housekeeper.
-Thrown for a loop by this revelation, Carly flees in embarrassment and shock.
+However, she is horrified to be met at the door by Mark's wife Kate, whom she had assumed to be Mark's housekeeper.
+Carly flees in embarrassment.

-The next day, Kate shows up at Carly's law firm, having found her contact details in Mark's phone book.
-Carly admits to a panicked Kate that Mark has been cheating on her, but assures her she had no idea Mark was married.
-Initially annoyed by her constant presence at her apartment or work, Carly begins to warm up to Kate after a wild sleepover and a boozy heart-to-heart.
-Kate discovers that Mark is seeing yet another woman, who she thinks is Carly secretly continuing her previous relationship with Mark.
-Confronting Carly about this, they argue before realizing that Mark is seeing a third woman as both Carly and Kate have been refusing sex with him.
+The next day, Kate unexpectedly shows up at Carly's law firm.
+Carly admits to a panicked Kate that Mark has been cheating on her, but assures her that she had no idea Mark was married.
+Initially annoyed by her constant presence at her apartment or work, Carly begins to warm up to Kate.
+When Kate discovers that Mark is seeing yet another woman, she suspects that Carly has secretly resumed her affair with Mark.
+The two argue before realizing that Mark is seeing a third woman, since both Carly and Kate have each been refusing to have sex with him.

-Carly and Kate follow Mark to the Hamptons, where they stay at the house of Kate's brother Phil (Taylor Kinney), who is immediately attracted to Carly.
-The duo spies on Mark and find him with his mistress Amber (Kate Upton), a beautiful swimsuit supermodel, on the beach.
-When Mark leaves for the gym, they inform Amber that Mark has been cheating on all of them.
-All three women decide to get revenge on him together.
-Kate spikes his smoothies with estrogen pills to swell his nipples, has their dog licking his toothbrush before soaking it in their toilet, and adds hair-removal cream to his shampoo.
-Carly spikes his water with a laxative to give him heavy diarrhea.
-Amber uses an ugly drag queen sexual partner against him.
+Carly and Kate follow Mark to the Hamptons, where they stay at the house of Kate's brother Phil, who is immediately attracted to Carly.
+The duo find Mark with his mistress Amber, a young swimsuit supermodel, on the beach.
+When Mark leaves, they inform Amber that Mark has been cheating on all of them.
+Amber is shocked that Mark had lied to her, since he had claimed that Kate had cheated on him and that he was in the middle of divorcing her.
+All three women decide to exact revenge together by pulling pranks on him, including spiking his smoothies with estrogen pills, adding hair-removal cream to his shampoo, and lacing his water with laxatives.